mithrandi/ssh-key-generator/README.md

 from correlating different user accounts on different hosts by the public keys in authorized_keys.

+This proof of concept implementation just generates one keypair at a time;
+ideally the keypairs would be generated on demand, perhaps by an SSH agent implementation (the key generation step should only take a few milliseconds).

+Note that implementing something similar for other key types should be possible, but harder; Ed25519 allows any 32-byte input to be used to generate a key, which makes the implementation trivial.

 Usage
 =====
 You will need ghc and cabal-install installed; look for a `ghc` package for